jaydenmilne/jaydenmilne.github.io/_posts/2025-04-15-arch-linux-on-surface.md

 ---

-Recently Microsoft told me that my Surface Book 1 was garbage and I should throw it in the garbage.
-Even though it is old and only a dual core and only has 8 GB of RAM, I resent being told what to do, especially since I used to really value that Microsoft let you keep updating your hardware.
+Recently Microsoft told me that my Surface Book 1 was garbage and I should throw it in the trash.
+Even though it is old and only a dual core and only has 8 GB of RAM, I resent being told what to do.

-Anyway, this Windows installation had been around since 2017 and had decayed a lot as Windows tents to do, and this laptop got me through college, and I'm not done with it yet, so time to be an anarchist linux hacker I guess.
+Anyway, this Windows installation had been around since 2017 and had decayed a lot as Windows tends to do.
+Plus, this laptop got me through college, and I'm not done with it yet, so time to be an anarchist linux hacker I guess.

 ### Why keep using this thing in 2025?